scholtz-gnome/brackenhurst-baptist-church/constitution/constitution.md

 ### 11 Pastoral Assistants

 1. The elders may hire additional staff to assist with pastoral ministry, subject to a congregation-approved budget.
-These assistants shall not be hired as pastors, though they may be recognised as elders should they be nominated by the elders and affirmed by the congregation, in accordance with Article 9.
-A. iv.
+These assistants shall not be hired as pastors, though they may be recognised as elders should they be nominated by the elders and affirmed by the congregation, in accordance with [Article 9.1.4](#4-selection-of-elders)

 2. The vocational elders shall assign the responsibilities of pastoral assistants.
 They shall serve in this capacity for as long as their assistance is required and the budget allows.